leopeltola/pelto.dev/README.md

 ## License

-All code is MIT but the longform texts (as in, blog posts) are proprietary.
+All code is MIT but the longform texts (as in, the .md files in /src/blog/) are proprietary.